ZahraFayyaz/Generative-episodic-memory/README.md

 Feel free to contact me if you have any questions / comments.
 Thank you very much in advance!

 ## Getting started:
-This branch uses standalone Keras with a Tensorflow 1.14 backend.
+This branch uses Python 3.6 and standalone Keras with a Tensorflow 1.14 backend.

 To get started, first install the required libraries inside a virtual environment: